SuperDaveLab/DataDock/README.md

 - Configurable global defaults via `datadock.config.json`
 - Tested against SQL Server (local or containerized)

+### Why not SSMS?

+If you have ever tried to import Excel data with the SQL Server Import/Export Wizard and hit the dreaded `The 'Microsoft.ACE.OLEDB.16.0' provider is not registered on the local machine` error (or any of the ACE/OLEDB provider warnings), DataDock is the answer.
+The CLI uses `Microsoft.Data.SqlClient` plus CsvHelper/NPOI, so it never relies on the missing ACE/OLEDB driver or the SSIS runtime.
+No 32-bit providers, no Access Database Engine installs—just .NET 8 and SQL Server.

 Full CLI documentation lives in [`DataDock.Core/README`](DataDock.Core/README).

 ## Quick start